hen-bean/Clipboard-Shortcut/README.md

 # Clipboard-Shortcut
-Simple clipboard history function using shortcuts on iOS
+Simple clipboard history function using shortcuts on iOS.
+(TEXT ONLY)

 -----------------------------------------